prxhub

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it is a polling tool for agent signup completion and explains the polling mechanism with interval and response types.
+Description clearly states it is a partner tool to register_agent for polling signup completion.
+It distinguishes from siblings by specifying the polling mechanism and response types.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.